-D5 PAYMENTS TO EMPLOYEES AND MEMBERS
+D5 PAYMENTS TO EMPLOYEES AND PENSION SCHEME MEMBERS

-- 39. Employee costs are the largest item of expenditure for most organisations. - Therefore, it is important that payments are accurate, timely, made only where they are due and that payments accord with individuals' conditions of employment.
-It is also important that all payments are accurately and completely recorded and accounted for. - 40.
-All overtime claims and other claims for remuneration travel and expenses should be submitted at least monthly.
+39. Employee costs are the largest item of expenditure for most organisations.

+Therefore, it is important that payments are accurate, timely, made only where they are due and that payments accord with individuals' conditions of employment.
+It is also important that all payments are accurately and completely recorded and accounted for.

+40. All overtime claims and other claims for remuneration travel and expenses should be submitted at least monthly.
 This is to ensure that monitoring of expenditure is more accurate and that authorisation of claims can be certified properly.

-- 41. The key controls for payments to employees and members are:
+- 41. The key controls for payments to employees and members of the Committee are:

 - Proper authorisation procedures are in place and that there is adherence to corporate timetables in relation to:

-- Starters
+- o Starters

-- Leavers
+- o Leavers

-- Variations
+- o Variations

-- o Enhancements
+- Enhancements